New York's 65th State Assembly district: 2020s

-2022

 District 65 is located in Manhattan, comprising Chinatown and the Lower East Side.

+The district is entirely within New York's 10th congressional district and New York's 27th State Senate district, and partially overlaps the 1st and 2nd districts of the New York City Council.

 2012-2022

-District 65 is located in Manhattan, comprising Chinatown, the Financial District, Battery Park City, and the Lower East Side.
+District 65 is located in Manhattan, comprising Chinatown, the Financial District, and the Lower East Side.